ANZAC Memories

 It leaves the reader with a sense of pride of our Indigenous stockmen’s contributions to the war effort, and also the War Animals who also greatly contributed to Australia’s war efforts.

 Finny grew up on a station in central Australia.
 He worked as a stockman, and could ride a horse better than any man.
+When WWI began, Finny tried to join the army, but aboriginals were not allowed.

 As the war continued, the government restrictions were eased so Aboriginals and other men of colour were allowed to enlist.
 Finny was one of the first to sign up to the Light Horse Regiment.